pyonair/PyonAir-pycom/README.md

     or alternatively use [GitHub Desktop](https://desktop.github.com/) to clone the repository.

-2. Connect your LoPy with a USB cable to your machine and open the repository in your editor (Atom or VSC) with Pymakr plugin enabled.
+2. Connect your PyonAir with a FTDI-USB cable to your machine and open the repository in your editor (Atom or VSC) with Pymakr plugin enabled.
 Connect to your device with Pymakr.
 In case of issues, please refer to: https://docs.pycom.io/pymakr/installation/

 3. When connected, hit the upload button to flash the code into your LoPy.